rajghosh06-dev/oss-website/milestones/README.md

 - `MilestonesTimeline.jsx` – React component that renders the timeline
 - `milestonesData.json` – Structured data for each milestone
-- `MilestonesTimeline.css` – Styling for layout and responsiveness
+- `MilestonesTimeline.css` – Styling for layout, responsiveness, and dark mode
 - `README.md` – Documentation and contributor guidelines
 - `assets/` – Images associated with each milestone